| |

 • Add pecans and stir in with a rubber spatula.

-• Either scoop cookies onto a parchment lined cookie sheet, cover and chill, or cover bowl and place in the refrigerator to chill 30-60 minutes.
+• Either scoop cookies onto a parchment lined cookie sheet, cover and chill, or cover bowl and place in the refrigerator to chill at least 4 hours, but preferably 8 hours/overnight.

 • Preheat oven to 350°F before dough comes out of the fridge, and line a cookie sheet with parchment.